 Be advised that all writing assignments (except discussion boards) must be formatted correctly to avoid point deductions.
 You must include your name on the top of the page.
 It should be double spaced, Times New Roman, and 12pt. font.
 Every writing assignment must be turned in as a .doc or .docx.
 No PDF or pages files (for Mac users) will be accepted.
-Assignments turned in in the wrong format will be considered late until the proper format is submitted.
+Assignments turned in the wrong format will be considered late until the proper format is submitted.

 Try to avoid direct quotes from your readings when possible.
+If you do, it should not be long quotes or points will be deducted.
 When you reference specific points, you should rephrase it to show that you understand the material.
 You do not need to have a formal bibliography page unless you bring in outside sources, and in that case, you must use proper APA referencing and citations style.